Bascil/ussd-mobile-money-php/README.md

 ## Prerequisites

-For testing download Africas Talking android app from google playstore or use the web interface at https://simulator.africastalking.com:1517/
+For testing download Africas Talking android app from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/

 ## Installation